vatu-team/project-wordpress/readme-template.md

 To contribute to this project:

-- Create a branch off `main` eg, `feature/feature-name`, `hotfix/broken-part`, or `{issue-number}-{name-of-feature}`
+- Create a branch off `main`, eg, `feature/feature-name`, `hotfix/broken-part`, or `{issue-number}-{name-of-feature}`
-- Push code to this branch once is becomes usable.
-Checking against our Coding Standards `composer run test`.
-Pushing often giving other chance to review and run QA tests against your new code.
-Rebasing from `main` will let you check you code works against production code
+- Push code to this branch once it becomes usable.
+Checking against our Tests, `composer run test`.
+Pushing often allows others to review and run QA tests against your new code.
+Rebasing from `main` will let you check that your code works against the production code
-- When finished or requiring feedback, test your code on staging, pushing it to a branch prefixed with `staging/` to deploy to this projects staging server
+- When finished or requiring feedback, test your code on staging, creating a Pull Request (PR) onto the `develop` branch and merge via Merge Commit
-- Any fixes should be applied to the origin branch and merged into your staging branch
+- Any fixes should be applied to the original branch and merged into our `develop` branch as per step three
-- Once ready to be signed-off, create a pull request from your original branch in to `main`, assign a review and message the appropriate developer or channel.
-Detailing any changes that need to be made to the database/CMS
+- Once ready to be signed off, create a PR from your original branch into `main`, request a review and message the appropriate developer or channel.
+Detailing any instructions for testing and changes that need to be made to the database/config
-- With sign-off and passings tests, rebase and merge your branch into `main`
+- With your review approved and all tests passing, your PR can be squashed and merged into the `main` branch, keeping a tidy commit history

 ## Reporting Issues